 The Alfred Nzo District Municipality and the Department of Transport completed the Road Asset Management Plan (RAMP) utilising Roads Asset Management System (RAMS) which covers all the roads that are within the municipal area with details about the status of each road.
 RAMS indicates the backlog studies of all the roads and storm water drainage as well as the current status of all the roads within our municipality including the access roads.
 Through RAMS the Municipality now has Roads Asset Management Plan (RAMP) and Borrow Pit Implementation Strategy (BPIS) in place.
 The municipality to improve on the utilisation of RAMS as it will assist in knowing the conditions of the access roads within its jurisdiction as well as proper planning.
 The municipality was in a process of developing the Roads and Storm water management plan in collaboration with COGTA, Municipal Infrastructure Support Agency (MISA) and Development Bank of Southern Africa (DBSA), however, this process failed in the final stages.
+The municipality has approached the Council of Scientific and Industrial Research (CSIR)

+to do a comprehensive roads master plan which will also address the stormwater management plan.
 The municipal council has since resolved that the department of Engineering Services must embark on developing the stormwater management plan and refurbishment of internal streets.
 The municipality is faced with challenges of depleted borrow pits and local headmen and Chiefs making ridiculous demands for Contractors to access borrow pits in the villages.
 The municipality is embarking on exploring the alternative methods of surfacing to reduce the over reliance on borrow pits and improve the lifespan and quality of access roads.